scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 This is a batch size used by strategy and db workers for consuming of spider log stream.
 Increasing it will cause worker to spend more time on every task, but processing more items per task, therefore leaving less time for other tasks during some fixed time interval.
-Reducing it will result to running several tasks withing the same time interval, but with less overall efficiency.
+Reducing it will result to running several tasks within the same time interval, but with less overall efficiency.
 Use it when your consumers too slow, or too fast.

 .. setting:: SCORING_LOG_CONSUMER_BATCH_SIZE